quintel/documentation/docs/api/scenario-basics.md

 the parameter `detailed` with a truthy value to the request will have the response include an extra object called `user_values`.
 This object contains a key, value pair for each slider that has been touched.

+The `metadata` object will also be included in the response when `detailed` is set to `true`.
+This object can contain any data in JSON format up to 64Kb, and can be used to set custom values for the scenario.
+Such as identifiers for other models, descriptions, or tags.
+The ETM will never touch this object as it is purely meant as a place for users to store meta information about their scenario.

 ```http title="Example request"
 GET /api/v3/scenarios/12345?detailed=true HTTP/2
 Host: engine.energytransitionmodel.com